stingerlabs/qe-showcase/README.md

 1. Fork this repo.
 2. Pick a task from `/tasks/` and follow the instructions.
 3. Don't spend more than an hour on this.
-4. Open a PR with your solution.
-Use the PR template to tell us about your approach.
+4. Complete your solution and be ready to discuss your approach.

-We’ll leave comments and may ask questions — we’re interested in your reasoning and how you respond, not just what you build.
+We'll leave comments and may ask questions — we're interested in your reasoning and how you respond, not just what you build.

 **Have fun, and thank you for sharing your process with us!**